Longest minimal length partitions: Numerical modeling

 As in dimension two, it is straightforward to infer the gradient of the discretized functional with respect to each one of the parameters.
 A simple computation yields $v_n=\bo r.n = \rho/\sqrt{\rho^2+(\rho'_\theta)^2/\cos^2\phi + (\rho'_\phi)^2}$:

 {\bf Optimization algorithm.} Given the discretization and the gradients expressed above it is straightforward to implement a gradient descent algorithm.
 The delicate issue is the fact that at each iteration, the objective function and its gradient are computed as a result of a minimization algorithm.
-If $L_\varepsilon (\Omega,c)$ or $PL_\varepsilon (\Omega,\bo c)$ are replaced by a local minimum instead of the global one, then this may give a false candidate for the maximization algorithm.
+If a local minimal perimeter set/partition is found instead of the global one, this might give a wrong ascent direction.
 Therefore, we choose to work with a \emph{gradient flow} type algorithm, which consists in advancing at each iteration in the direction given by the gradient of the functional with a prescribed step, regardless of the fact that the objective function increases or decreases.
 In this way, even the optimization algorithms solved at one of the iterations yields a local minimum, the global optimization algorithm may still correct itself at subsequent iterations.
 The area constraint is imposed by a projection algorithm: the next iterate is rescaled to have the desired area via a homothety.
 The precise description is given in Algorithm \ref{alg:global-max}.

-An example of a result obtained with this algorithm for the maximization of $L_\varepsilon (\Omega,c)$ is shown in Figure \ref{fig:example-opt-single} together with the graph of the objective function.
+An example of a result obtained with this algorithm for the maximization of $I_\varepsilon (\Omega,c)$ is shown in Figure \ref{fig:example-opt-single} together with the graph of the objective function.
 It can be seen that the objective function increases and stabilizes as the size of the step decreases.
 Oscillations in the curve describing the cost have two main causes: first, the optimization algorithm at the current iteration might yield a local minimum instead of the global one and secondly, the size of the step may be too big.
 An example for the case of partitions is shown in Figure \ref{fig:example-opt-part}.
 Multiple instances of the gradient flow maximization algorithm are represented in Figure \ref{fig:gflow} for $n=6$ and in Figure \ref{fig:gflow10} for $n=10$.